 - Seem not to care about praise or criticism from others

-This disorder displays a pattern of being very uncomfortable in close relationships, having distorted thinking, and bizarre behavior.
-A person with this disorder may:
+Schizotypal Personality DisorderIndividuals who suffer from schizotypal personality disorder display a pattern of being very uncomfortable in close relationships, having distorted thinking, and exhibiting bizarre behavior.
+A person with schizotypal personality disorder may also do the following:

 - Have odd beliefs